15 ways doctors are now treating COVID-19

 Regeneron’s monoclonal antibody treatment

-Pharmaceutical company Regeneron made news in September with promising research about its “COVID-19 cocktail” antibody treatment.
-This is reportedly what President Donald Trump received during his stay at Walter Reed National Military Medical Center.
-Regeneron’s research is on a very small group, and there are just 50,000 doses of this medical cocktail available.
+Pharmaceutical company Regeneron made news in September 2020 with promising research about its “COVID-19 cocktail” antibody treatment.
+This is reportedly what former President Donald Trump received during his stay at Walter Reed National Military Medical Center.
+The U.S. government agreed to purchase up to 1.25 million doses of Regeneron in January 2021.

 Bamlanivimab (monoclonal antibody treatment)